JackOchtman/MB5370_Module4_Jack/README.md

 This repo is for MB5370 Module 4.
-I got the filename wrong and now I'm stuck with it.
+I fixed the repo name.